brutus-the-homeschooler/Capstone/README.md

 # American Community Survey (ACS) Data Processing and Analysis Project

 ## Overview
 This project automates the process of collecting, processing, and analyzing data from the [American Community Survey](https://www.census.gov/programs-surveys/acs/data/summary-file.html) (ACS) 1-Year Supplemental Estimates for 2022.
-The processed data is stored in a structured format within a SQLite database, organized into three primary tables:
+The processed data is stored in a structured format within a SQLite database, organized into four primary tables:

 - **`census_data`**: Contains ACS variables and measurements of error for various geographic locations.
 - **`place_dictionary`**: Maps place names to their corresponding FIPS codes.
 - **`state_dictionary`**: Maps state names to their corresponding FIPS codes.
+- **`variable_dictionary`**: Maps variable codes to actual names and family.
+-
 ## Project Structure

 ```